drflorianberger/TPUCU25/_build/html/_sources/week1/intro.md

 ### The Present

 - Interdisciplinary acceptance
-- Specific new research areas: mechanobiology, membrane-less organelles, predictable evolution, from genes to embryos, limits on biological performance, physics of behavior.
+- Specific new research areas: mechanobiology, membrane-less organelles, predictable evolution from genes to embryos, limits on biological performance, and physics of behavior.
 - Nonequilibrium systems
 - Complex systems